 - (Multi) Fractured

-To match transient data and effects due to the reservoir, the following reservoir models are available in Saphir NL
+To match transient data and effects due to the reservoir, the following reservoir models are available in Saphir

 - Pseudo steady state

 - Sphere model

 - Radial composite

 - Linear composite

 A range of boundaries can be modeled analytically in Saphir including